JTGonzo/Multi-Threaded_Partitioned_FSI/INSTALL.md

 Additional Example Simulations Provided
 ------------------
 For each of the solvers there are additional example simulations provided that were used to validate the code against well established FSI benchmarks found in the literature.
-To run these files the user just needs to replace the ***CFD_data.m, CSM_data.m, and .mat*** files currently in the root folder with the corresponding files found in the respective `Examples/*` folder.
+To run these files the user just needs to replace the ***CFD_data.m, CSM_data.m, and .mat*** files currently in the `Cases/Case_1/` folder with the equivalent files found in the respective `Examples/*` folder.

 Next, the user simply updates the `init_data.m` file as described below to instruct the solver which .mat files to import and what names to give to the output files.
-These new names given to the output files also naturally requires eventually editting the post processing files when the time comes to import the new results.
+These new names given to the output files also naturally require eventually editting the post-processing files when the time comes to analyze the new results.

 Running your own Simulation
 ------------------